madzadev/image-slider/README.md

 ## Final notes

-The project is under MIT licence, so be free to check it out and give contributions.
+The project is under MIT license, so be free to check it out and give contributions.